-1The paper builds on our earlier work especially Besley and Persson (2009) and (2010).
-A full exploration of the ideas developed here is in Besley and Persson (2011).
+3The paper builds on our earlier work, especially Besley and Persson (2009) and (2010).
+Besley and Persson (2011) provide a full exploration of the ideas developed here, and a discussion of microoeconomic and micropolitical foundations for the reduced-form relations used in this paper.